nielskee/draft-articles/TechnicalHiringPart2.md

 challenge sensibly.
 Rather than off-the-shelf coding challenges, consider creating your own.
 Use a (small!) mix of multiple choice, subjective questions and a coding challenge at the simpler end of the spectrum.
-Also be **very generous indeed** on the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless, stressful and ultimately counterproductive
+There's a temptation to "add to basket" when building the tests, but you're not doing your organisation any favours by making tests excessive.
+Also be **very generous indeed** on the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless, stressful and ultimately counterproductive.

-Remember, this should never be the main event, just the warm-up act.
-Size it appropriately.
-There's an "add to basket" mentality that some technical interviewers suffer from when they're creating these tests, but you're not doing your organisation any favours by making tests excessive.

-When you're assessing these, look at the code, not just the score.
-If someone has made the effort to use good names, small methods, clear control flow, and cohesive, well-encapsulated types, this won't result in a better score, but it's a good indication of their instincts.

 Assessment of results should always be done by practicing developers who understand the type of good code you're looking for.
 Review in pairs again, and discuss what you're seeing.
 Make allowances for nerves and pressure.

-I feel duty-bound to make one final point - if beat-the-clock coding challenges are appealing to you because you want people "working quickly" to meet arbitrary deadlines, I respectfully suggest you have other things you need to be thinking about before you hire anyone.
+And one final point - if beat-the-clock coding challenges are appealing to you because you want people "working quickly" to meet arbitrary deadlines, I respectfully suggest you have other things you need to be thinking about before you hire anyone.

 ## Coding assignments

 If you need to scale up your technical screening, this will likely be a better way for you than the online test route.
 The basic idea is this - you set a small programming assignment along with a specification, and give to the candidate.
 They work on it at a time that suits them.
 You give them up to a week to get it back to you on GitHub (now) or an emailed zip file (back in Ye Olden Dayes).

 There are many benefits.
 For one thing, you can set a challenge that's a better fit for the core skill-set of the role you're recruiting